couchbase-partners/test-drive-couchbase/2 - Key Value Document Storage.md

 In this lab, you have learned all the basics of interacting with documents and buckets of documents.
 You have create a document, edited a document, looked up documents by key, and deleted a document.
 With this core set of operations and a denormalized data model, you can accomplish some very powerful things.

 However, there are situations where key lookups aren't the best approach to finding documents.
-Please continue with [lab 3 to learn how to query documents with N1QL](3queryingwithn1ql.md) and [lab 4 to learn how find documents with a full text search](4fts.md).
+Please continue with [lab 3 to learn how to query documents with N1QL](3%20-%20Querying%20with%20N1QL.md).